hashicorp/terraform-provider-azurerm/website/docs/guides/aks_workload_identity.html.markdown

   This guide will cover how to use AKS Workload Identity for pods in Azure AKS clusters as authentication for the Azure Provider.
 ---

-# Azure Provider: Authenticating using managed identities for Azure resources
+# Azure Provider: Authenticating using managed identities for Azure Kubernetes Service with Workload Identity

 Terraform supports a number of different methods for authenticating to Azure: